 Can I receive Communion?

-All baptized Christians are invited to receive the bread and wine (only bread during COVID) at Communion.
+All baptized Christians are invited to receive the bread and wine at Communion.
 Everybody can come forward for a blessing, indicated by crossing your arms over your chest.
 You can also choose to stay in your pew.

 When it's time for Communion, the congregation goes to the front of the church, row by row.
-During the pandemic, you'll step toward the priest while maintaining physical distance and hold out your hand to receive the wafer.
-Then you'll move to the left, away from the priest, where you can remove your mask, consume the wafer, replace your mask and sanitize your hands.
-We're not sharing the common cup at this time.
+You'll step toward the priest and either hold out your hands to receive the wafer, or cross your arms over your chest if you'd like a blessing instead.

 What does "Anglican" mean?